Ever since we started our content agency, people have been asking us how to hire content writers.

-Even better if you decide to put DigiFloat into this mix.
+Even better if you decide to put Digifloat into this mix.
 You won’t have to spend a dime.
-We offer a 15 days money-back guarantee so you can assign us your project and see how it turns out.
+We offer a 15-day money-back guarantee so you can assign us your project and see how it turns out.

-This process will take its due time and the final results will always be hit or miss.
+This process of how to hire a content writer will take its due time and the final results will always be hit or miss.
 The important thing here is to not give up and hire just about anyone.